 This INNspired Article is brought to you by:Red Pine Exploration Inc (TSXV:RPX) is a gold exploration company focused on developing its flagship Wawa Ontario gold project.Send me an Investor Kit

-As previously mentioned, the Michipicoten greenstone belt lies in the Wawa subprovince; this subprovince is part of the Archean Superior Province, which forms the core of the Canadian shield, the major source of much of Canada’s gold production.
+As previously mentioned, the Michipicoten greenstone belt lies in the Wawa subprovince; this subprovince is part of the Archean Superior Province, which forms the core of the Canadian Shield, the major source of much of Canada’s gold production.
 The belt extends inland for approximately 150 kilometers from the Lake Superior shore, with an average width of 45 kilometers.
 The Wawa region has produced over 3 million ounces of gold since the start of the first gold rush in the late 1890s, with grades exceeding 5 grams per tonne (g/t) gold.
-The Goudreau Lake Deformation Zone (GLDZ), a 30 kilometers long and 4.5 kilometers wide trend, is believed to be the main control on gold mineralization in this area.
+The Goudreau Lake deformation zone, a 30 kilometer long and 4.5 kilometer wide trend, is believed to be the main control on gold mineralization in this area.

-The producing Island Gold mine, acquired by Alamos Gold as part of its 2017 takeover of Richmont Mines, began commercial production in 2007.
-Today, it is one of Canada’s highest grade, lowest cost underground mining operations.
+The Island Gold mine, acquired by Alamos Gold as part of its 2017 takeover of Richmont Mines, began commercial production in 2007.
+Today, it is one of Canada’s highest-grade, lowest-cost underground mining operations.
 In 2018, Island Gold produced a record 98,600 ounces of gold.
 The mine has proven and probable reserves of 3 million tonnes grading 10.28 g/t gold as well as measured and indicated resources of 696,000 tonnes at 8.77 g/t and inferred resources of 4.2 million tonnes at 11.71 g/t gold.

 Wesdome Gold Mines’ (TSX:WDO) Eagle River complex encompasses two producing gold mines, the Eagle River underground mine and the Mishi open-pit mine, along with a central mill.
 In production since 1996, the Eagle River mine has produced well over 1 million ounces of gold at an average grade of 9.1 g/t.
 In Q1 2019, the company reported a head grade of 18.5 g/t, with resulting lower cash and all-in sustaining costs per ounce.
 Revenue for the quarter was C$32.5 million.
 Earnings from the Eagle River Complex help to fund Wesdome’s major exploration and development programs.

 First discovered in 1917, the past-producing Magino deposit was acquired by Argonaut Gold in 2012.
-“We spent three years looking for a Canadian asset to provide diversification to our asset portfolio,” said Bob Rose, VP Technical Services, in a release.
+“We spent three years looking for a Canadian asset to provide diversification to our asset portfolio,” said Bob Rose, vice president, technical services, in a release.
 “What we love about the Magino project is the location of Ontario Canada, the proximity to infrastructure compared to other Canadian projects, the resource size and the simple metallurgy of the ore.”

 “Over the past four years, we have developed an understanding of the structures that control gold mineralization at the Wawa Project.
 We’ve discovered areas of significant gold mineralization that were overlooked by previous operators,” said Quentin Yarie, Red Pine’s president and CEO.
 “All our geological and geophysical modeling has also shown us that gold mineralization extends beyond what we initially anticipated, and we know that we’ve only scratched the surface of what is possible at Wawa.”